Salt Lake County CPA for Business Owners and Real Estate Investors

 Tax strategy is not one-size-fits-all — especially when it involves business income, S-Corporation planning, real estate, payroll, or multiple income streams.

-Work with Steve Madsen, CPA to evaluate what actually applies — and how to implement it correctly.
+Work with Steve Madsen, CPA to evaluate what actually applies.

 Frequently Asked Questions